keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Security Groups control how traffic is allowed into and out of our EC2 instances.
 Security groups only contain *allow* rules and can be thought of as a firewall on EC2 instances.
 By default, all inbound traffic is blocked and all outbound traffic is authorized.

 <img width="682" alt="Screen Shot 2024-12-09 at 2 50 59 PM" src="https://github.com/user-attachments/assets/cd9566cf-450b-4191-991d-96acd82c3dc3">

+EC2 Instances Purchasing Options:
+- On-Demand Instances: for short workloads, predicable pricing, pay by the second.
+- Reserved Instances: 1 & 3 year contracts for long workloads.
+You can also have long-term instances with a flexible instance type with Convertible Reserved Instances.
+- Savings Plan Instances: also for 1 & 3 year terms, however the commitment is to an amount used in dollars rather than the full timeframe.
+- Spot Instances: for cheap & short workloads, less reliable.
+They are based on a bidding system for unused capacity within AWS EC2 and at any time the highest bidder wins capacity.
+- Dedicated Instances: no other AWS customer can share your hardware.
+- Capacity Reservations: reserve capacity in a specific Availability Zone for any duration.